 Day 4 – The day when God created the sun, moon, and the stars to give light to the earth.
 He separated the day and the night.
 These would also serve as signs to mark seasons, days, and years.

 Day 5 – The day when God created every living creature of the seas and every winged bird, blessing them to multiply and fill the waters and the sky with life.

 Day 6 – The day when God created the animals to fill the earth.
-This is also the day when He planned to create man and woman (Adam and Eve) in his own image to commune with Him.
+This is also the day when He planned to create man and woman (Adam and Eve) in His own image and likeness.
 He blessed them and gave them every creature and the whole earth to rule over, care for, and cultivate.
-Eve, known as the first woman, was taken from the rib of Adam and was made to be his companion.

-Day 7 – The day when God finished His work of creation and rested, blessing the seventh day to be a special holy day.
+Day 7 – The day when God finished His work of creation and rested.

 #2 on Our Ultimate List of Bible Stories: Noah and the Ark